weilbith/dotfiles/README.md

 > TODO
 > SystemD units as first class citizen with all their high power.
 > Explain custom artificial dependencies for desktop related services to Xorg.

+---

+## List of Useful Tools

+These packages are tend to be installed temporally only when needed for special cases.
+So they do not have their own roles here.

+- `tuc` disk usage visualization as graph